Citizen Outreach Program (COP)

 At the completion of the program, participants were offered the opportunity to participate in a ride-along to experience what a real shift is like.

 The Citizen Outreach Program will be repeated twice a year.
-Those who are interested in participating in this program in the future, should complete the Citizen Outreach Program Application.
+Those who are interested in participating in this program, should complete the Citizen Outreach Program Application.

 Questions should be referred to Lieutenant Ryan Tackett by phone 419-352-1131 or Email.